 Her biopsy pathology diagnosis was Mullerian adenosarcoma with sarcomatous overgrowth.

 “There is a large complex mass originating from the cervix that extends superiorly about 15 cm in craniocaudal dimension, 13 cm transverse and 14 cm AP dimension.”

 Her tumor marker CA 125 was 276.

-This patient was told that she had to have a complete hysterectomy, high dosage of chemotherapy and radiation and that remission was still not likely.
-She refused the surgery, chemotherapy and the radiation.
+This patient was told that she had to have a complete hysterectomy, a high dosage of chemotherapy and radiation and that remission was still not likely.
+She refused the surgery, chemotherapy and radiation.

 She came to New Hope approximately 2 months after being diagnosed.
 She received an individualized treatment which changed often in order to meet her health needs.

 After being at our clinic, she passed (on her own) her tumor mass.
 The measurements were 17 x 8 1/2 cm or 6 1/2 x 3 3/4 inches.